naugtur/research/_tools/README.md

 - `pkgfetch` - tiny tool to fetch package.json files from npm registry

-- `prepopulateCache` - run it in the `_cache` folder to fill the cache without running an actual scan
+- `prepopulateCache` - run it to fill the cache